glycerine/idem/README.md

 # idem.Halter

-idem.Hhalter supports a common pattern for halting goroutines in Go.
+idem.Halter supports a common pattern for halting goroutines in Go.